How to Take An Effective Mental Health Day

 It is about returning to yourself.

-It is giving your nervous system a break.
+It is giving your nervous system space to settle.

-It is stepping out of the noise long enough to hear what you actually need.
+It is stepping out of the noise long enough to recognize what you actually need.

-It is choosing restoration on purpose, rather than pushing until your body makes the decision for you.
+It is choosing restoration on purpose, instead of pushing until your body makes that decision for you.

 For me, healing has never just been about the big moments.

-It has always been about the quiet decisions, too.
+It has always been about the quieter ones.

-The moments when you realize you need rest before you earn it.
+The moment you recognize you need rest before you earn it.

-The moments when you stop apologizing for needing space.
+The moment you stop apologizing for needing space.

-The moments when you let peace be productive.
+The moment you allow peace to be productive.

-An effective mental health day does not have to be dramatic.
+An effective mental health day does not need to be dramatic.

 Sometimes it looks like sleeping in without guilt.

-Sometimes it looks like turning your phone over and not answering everyone right away.
+Sometimes it looks like turning your phone over and not responding right away.

-Sometimes it looks like sitting in silence with your coffee, going for a walk, canceling what can wait, or letting yourself breathe without constantly performing for the world.
+Sometimes it looks like sitting in silence with your coffee, going for a walk, or allowing your mind to slow down without distraction.

-Sometimes it looks like asking yourself a very honest question:
+Sometimes it begins with a very honest question:

-What would actually help me feel safe, calm, and supported today?
+What would actually help me feel calm, supported, and grounded today?

 Not distracted.